President Mills’s Last Letter to Rawlings - By Manasseh Azure Awuni

-Reblogged from Writers Thinking Allowed:
+Writers Thinking Allowed

 If there‘s ever one great achievement I should praise myself after 68 years of existence on this turbulent planet called earth, then it was my ability to resist the temptation to reply you.
 Not only did you reduce my personality to that of a nonentity but you also created the platform for boys and girls young enough to be my children to subject me to ridicule and contempt.